 • We invite adults to become missionary disciples by immersing them in the teachings of Jesus, virtue and prayer using one-on-one discipleship, small group evangelization and large group formation.

-• With the intention of fostering an authentically Catholic culture in the Catholic schools in the Archdiocese of Kansas City, the School of Faith formation consists of four pillars:
+• With the intention of fostering an authentically Catholic culture in the Catholic schools in the Archdiocese of Cincinnati, the School of Faith formation consists of four pillars:

 Intellectual formation in the Catholic ideas or truths by studying the Old and New Testament, the Catechism of the Catholic Church, virtue, moral principles, social doctrine and the theology of the body.